XRPLF/xrpl-dev-portal/content/reference-rippled.md

 | send\_currencies | Array of Strings |  Array of [Currency Code][]s for currencies that this account can send. |
 | validated | Boolean | If `true`, this data comes from a validated ledger. |

-*Note:* The currencies that an account can send or receive are defined based on a simple check of its trust lines.
+**Note:** The currencies that an account can send or receive are defined based on a check of its trust lines.
 If an account has a trust line for a currency and enough room to increase its balance, it can receive that currency.
 If the trust line's balance can go down, the account can send that currency.
-This method *doesn't* check whether the trust line is [frozen](concept-freeze.html) or authorized.
+This method _doesn't_ check whether the trust line is [frozen](concept-freeze.html) or authorized.

 #### Possible Errors ####